Unterschied Katholisches Und Evangelisches Kreuz

 Protestant churches generally favor simpler crosses, often foregoing the detailed depictions of the crucifix.
 While crucifixes are not entirely absent from Protestant churches, their use is less prevalent than in Catholic churches.
 This difference stems from the Reformation's emphasis on sola scriptura (scripture alone) and a desire to move away from what some reformers perceived as excessive ornamentation and reliance on images in worship.

 The focus within Protestantism is often on the plain cross, a simple representation of the cross itself, without the image of Christ.
-This emphasizes the sacrifice of Christ as the central act of salvation, without the visual emphasis on suffering often associated with the crucifix.
+Here's the thing — this emphasizes the sacrifice of Christ as the central act of salvation, without the visual emphasis on suffering often associated with the crucifix.
 This minimalist approach reflects the Protestant emphasis on the preached word and the personal relationship with God through faith.

 While specific types of crosses don't carry the same richly layered symbolism within Protestantism as in Catholicism, the cross itself remains a potent symbol of faith, sacrifice, and redemption.
 The simplicity of the form reflects a theological emphasis on the spiritual experience over elaborate iconography.